open-tale/open-tale.github.io/_docs/03-perks.md

 ## Strong Legs

-When rolling for Motion during combats, add one third of the characters Strength to the final score.
+When rolling for Motion during combat, add one third of the characters Strength to the final score.

 ## Firm Blows